 ¡Vivan los chiles en nogada! ¡Vivan las cocineras mexicanas! ¡Viva México!

-Editor’s note: As Independence Day in Mexico approaches, we though it would worthwhile to rerun this 2013 feature.
+Editor’s note: As Independence Day in Mexico approaches, we though it would worthwhile to rerun this feature, which was originally published on September 13, 2013.